Buying Property in the San Juans

 If you are buying unimproved property, then you should confirm the distance from power to the proposed building site.
 OPALCO will provide you with the distance and you can obtain a bid from a local contractor for the installation.
 Installing through rock can be costly.

 Pursuant to State statute, all property owners must provide a seller’s disclosure to the buyer.
 There are some exemptions to the law for Estates or Trustees.
 The disclosure is not part of the contract and does not provide any representations or warranties.
 Buyers should share it with the Home Inspector so they may focus on any issues that the seller has disclosed.
 Ultimately, it is up to the buyer to process their due diligence and confirm if the property is suitable and the condition is acceptable.
 Buyers should not rely on the seller’s disclosures other than for informational purposes.

-For existing systems, it is prudent to obtain a copy of the “as built” filed with the County.
+For existing systems, it is prudent to obtain a copy of the "as built" filed with the County.
 This will indicate the number of bedrooms the system was installed for and its approximate location, which is helpful for future improvements or repairs.
 If you are purchasing an unimproved parcel, you should obtain a perc test, design and permit approved by the County.
-The permits have a validity period of four years and the cost is around $2,500 or $3,000 if an excavator is needed.
+The permits have a validity period of five years and the cost is around $3,500- $4,000.

 .
 Septic Inspection